 Within 5 years I’d gone from a self-taught beginner to a Photographic Alliance of Great Britain ‘Master of Print’ and had my work exhibited in a Gallery in London.
 In 2020, I was the global winner of the FIAP ‘We Stay Home’ competition commemorating the Covid-19 lockdown.
 The resulting image was included in an exhibition at the Beijing World Art Museum located at the China Millennium Monument.

-My images have been chosen for the cover of the PAGB news in both May 2018 and May 2020, and I was also honoured to be included in a PAGB 30 year ‘Once Seen Never Forgotten’ retrospective.
+My images have been chosen for the cover of the Photographic Alliance of Great Britain (PAGB) magazine in both May 2018 and May 2020, and I was also honoured to be included in a PAGB 30 year ‘Once Seen Never Forgotten’ retrospective.
 I’ve twice been featured in the Photographic Society of America’s journal, appearing on the cover in July 2020, and in 2019 I was touted as one of the highlights of the London Photo Show.
-I’m also a regular gold medal winner in International Photography Salons and have my work exhibited around the world.
+I’m also a regular gold medal winner in International Photography Salons and have had my work exhibited in 22 countries around the world.
 It’s been the best journey of my life.
 Along the way I’ve earned four photographic distinctions and in 2018 treated myself to a brand new Olympus EM-1 MkII camera which goes everywhere with me 🙂

 I wouldn’t be where I am today without the advice, knowledge and generous support of other photographers and I feel it’s important to pass on the help I received to others just starting out.
-So I give talks to Camera Clubs in my area and teach composition and Photoshop.
+So I give talks via Zoom, and locally in person, as well as teaching composition and Photoshop.

 Initially my passion was wildlife but it’s massively time-consuming, plus the novelty of spending hours outdoors in the long, cold, rainy Cumbrian winters soon wore off so I set up a ‘studio’ with some cheap lighting gear in the tiny spare bedroom of my cottage and started taking portraits and selfies in the warm and the dry!
 I then became interested in composite and creative fine art pictures which is where I found my niche.